farrynk/rulebook/docs/4_league-processes.md

 - **4.5.3**&emsp;MMR caps will be recalculated at the beginning of every season prior to the draft.

-- **4.5.4**&emsp;A GM may choose to update a player's MMR to the minimum individual player MMR of a higher tier to allow that player to qualify for that tier.
-Refer to [Section 5.6](5_transactions.md#56-promotionrelegation) for promotion rules.
+- **4.5.4**&emsp;A GM may choose to promote a player, raising the player's MMR to the minimum individual MMR of a higher tier to allow that player to qualify for that tier.
+If that player is later demoted, their MMR will return to its original value.
+Refer to [Section 5.6](5_transactions.md#56-promotionrelegation) for promotion and demotion rules.

 ---